Families begin to make funeral arrangements as harrowing details of Texas school massacre emerge

-Families of the 19 students and two teachers killed in a shooting at a Texas elementary school have begun to make funeral arrangements for their loved ones as harrowing new details of the attack and its aftermath continue to emerge.
+Families of 19 students and two teachers gunned down this week in a nearly hourlong siege at a Texas elementary school have begun to plan funerals as new details of heroism and horror emerge -- and the nation again grapples with the politics and pain of a shocking campus slaughter.

-The bodies of nine victims were released to funeral homes Wednesday evening, Judge Lalo Diaz told CNN.
-The remaining 12 bodies would be released either late Wednesday or Thursday, he said.
+The bodies of nine victims of America's deadliest school shooting in almost a decade were released to funeral homes Wednesday evening, Judge Lalo Diaz told CNN.
+The rest would be released by Thursday, he said.

-The 18-year-old shooter, identified as Salvador Ramos, remained inside Robb Elementary school in Uvalde, Texas, for up to an hour Tuesday after he entered the building with an AR-15-style rifle, barricaded himself inside a classroom and opened fire on the students and teachers inside, officials say.
-He was later shot and killed by law enforcement.
+The 18-year-old shooter, identified as Salvador Ramos, allegedly messaged a girl Tuesday about his rampage plan minutes before it unfolded, then got into Robb Elementary School in Uvalde, Texas, with an AR-15-style rifle and stayed inside for up to an hour.
+He barricaded himself in a classroom and opened fire on the students and teachers there, officials say, and later was shot and killed by law enforcement.

-One parent who was a first responder on the scene, found out his daughter, Amerie Jo Garza, had been killed while he was giving medical aid to a student who had just emerged from the school.
+A first responder on the scene learned his daughter, Amerie Jo Garza, had been killed as he gave medical aid to a student who emerged from the school, Angel Garza told CNN.
+Hysterical and covered in blood, the girl said she'd seen her best friend killed -- and the girl's name was Amerie.

-The student, who was hysterical and covered in blood, told Angel Garza she had seen her best friend be killed.
-Then, she said her friend's name was Amerie, he told CNN, fighting back tears as he held a framed photo of the 10-year-old receiving an honor roll award.

-Amerie had just gotten a cell phone for her birthday two weeks ago.
-As the shooting unfolded, Garza said, his daughter was trying to call 911 for help.
+As the shooting unfolded, his daughter tried to call 911 on the cell phone she'd gotten two weeks ago for her 10th birthday, he said, fighting tears and holding a framed photo of his daughter receiving an honor roll award.

 The Uvalde community joins a growing list of Americans devastated by gun violence, particularly school shootings.
 The massacre at Robb Elementary is at least the 30th school shooting at a K-12 school this year, according to a CNN tally.
-It is also the deadliest school shooting since 26 people were killed at Sandy Hook Elementary in 2012.
+It is also the deadliest school shooting since 26 people were killed in 2012 at Sandy Hook Elementary.

-Support for the families of Robb Elementary and the surrounding community has flooded in as they work through the dizzying shock of Tuesday's tragedy.

-At a vigil for the 21 victims Wednesday night, community members wept and hugged as "Amazing Grace" filled the room.

-People from Uvalde, Del Río and other nearby towns waited at least three hours to donate blood Wednesday to replenish the supply at local hospitals, said Mohammed Sayed, director of donor recruitment for South Texas Blood & Tissue.
+Support has flooded the community reeling from Tuesday's tragedy.
+People wept and hugged at a Wednesday night vigil as "Amazing Grace" played.
+Residents of Uvalde, Del Río and other nearby towns also waited at least three hours to donate blood Wednesday to replenish the supply at local hospitals, said Mohammed Sayed, director of donor recruitment for South Texas Blood & Tissue.

-Catherine Alvarez, 20, stood in line with her mother for hours even though she is unable to donate blood due to health reasons.

-The tragedy in Uvalde has elicited outrage from families of gun violence victims and officials who say a lack of intervention will only lead to more attacks.
+The tragedy in Uvalde has educed outrage from families of victims of prior gun attacks and officials who say a lack of intervention will only lead to more attacks.

-"There's people there sitting in a same spot, in a different community, that I was.
+"There's people there sitting in a same spot in a different community (than) I was.
 Today, tomorrow, they'll be at a funeral home, sadly, planning a burial," Neil Heslin, whose son Jesse died in the Sandy Hook shooting, told CNN.

 Families identify loved ones they lost

-As funeral arrangements begin, a grief-stricken nation is learning the identities of several victims, including teachers Eva Mireles and Irma Garcia, who had been co-teaching together for five years.
+As funeral arrangements begin, a grief-stricken nation is learning who several of the victims were, including teachers Eva Mireles and Irma Garcia, who had co-taught together for five years.

 Mireles had been teaching for 17 years and "was a vivacious soul" who "spread laughter and joy everywhere she went," relative Amber Ybarra told CNN.

 José Flores Jr., 10, was also killed in the shooting, his father José Flores Sr. told CNN.
-His mother said he was her "little shadow."
+He was his mother's "little shadow," she said.
 José Jr. was bursting with energy and loved to play baseball and video games, his father said.

-Lexi Rubio, 10, had made the All-A honor roll and received a good citizen award just hours before she was shot and killed, her parents Felix and Kimberly Rubio told CNN.
+Lexi Rubio, 10, had made the All-A honor roll and gotten a good citizen award just hours before she was shot and killed, her parents Felix and Kimberly Rubio told CNN.

 "We told her we loved her and would pick her up after school.
 We had no idea this was goodbye," Kimberly Rubio wrote in a post on Facebook.

 Nine-year-old Eliana "Ellie" Garcia, was among those killed, family members confirmed to CNN affiliate KHOU.
-Her grandparents, Rogelio Lugo and Nelda Lugo, told the LA Times that she loved the movie "Encanto", cheerleading and basketball.
-She dreamed of becoming a teacher, they said.
+She loved the movie "Encanto," cheerleading and basketball and dreamed of becoming a teacher, her grandparents, Rogelio Lugo and Nelda Lugo, told the LA Times.

-Third-grader Annabell Guadalupe Rodriguez, 10, and her cousin both died in the same classroom Tuesday, her family members confirmed to CNN affiliate KHOU.
+Third-grader Annabell Guadalupe Rodriguez, 10, and her cousin died Tuesday, her family members confirmed to CNN affiliate KHOU.
 The cousin's name has not been released.

 Shooter sent messages about his intentions before the attack